ibm-cloud-docs/vpc/file_storage_vpc_s2s_auth.md

 ```
 {: screen}

 To list the service authorizations that are already in place for the account, run the `ibmcloud iam authorization-policies` command.
-The following example shows that the file shares can be encrypted with a CRK that is stored in {{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}}.
+The following example shows that the file shares can be encrypted with a CRK that is stored in {{site.data.keyword.keymanagementserviceshort}}.

 ```sh
 ibmcloud iam authorization-policies